SudharakaA/Star-Pattern-Detecting-Using-Traditional-Methods/README.md

   - Sharpen (using Laplacian kernel)
   - Remove Salt & Pepper Noise
   - Rotate Image
-- **Pattern Matching**: Matches loaded images with predefined star patterns to identify known star formations.
+- **Pattern Matching**: Matches loaded images with predefined star patterns to identify known star formations
-- **Reset Filters**: Allows users to remove all applied filters and revert to the original image.
+- **Reset Filters**: Allows users to remove all applied filters and revert to the original image

 ## Technologies & Libraries Used